 If you fail to enroll in time and then go without coverage for more than 63 continuous days, you may end up paying a penalty for late enrollment.
-The late penalty fee is calculated by multiplying 1% of the “national average premium” ($32.01 in 2020) by the number of full, uncovered months when you were eligible but did not join a Medicare drug plan.
+The late penalty fee is calculated by multiplying 1% of the “national base beneficiary premium” ($33.37 in 2022) by the number of full, uncovered months when you were eligible but did not join a Medicare drug plan.

 There are many types of enrollment periods during which you can join a PDP Plan.